Orthographies and dyslexia: Chinese orthographies

-Chinese children can exhibit more severe difficulties due to dyslexia when compared to those using an alphabetic script.
-Not only are Chinese dyslexic children phonologically at a disadvantage, but visiospatial processing disorder prevents activation of the semantic information.
+Chinese children dyslexia often have both a visuospatial and phonological disorder which are independent of one another.
+This implies that unlike alphabetic orthographies where only a phonological or visuospatial disorder alone can cause dyslexia, Chinese children must suffer from both disorders for dyslexia to manifest.
+This could be one possible explanation for the comparatively low rates of dyslexia in Chinese children.

 With alphabetic writing systems, phonological awareness plays a central role in reading acquisition; while phonological awareness in Chinese is much less important.
 Rather, reading in Chinese is strongly related to a child's writing skills, which depend on orthographic awareness and on motor memory.
 In handling alphabetic languages with deep orthographies, the child must cope with having more than one spelling to represent a sound.
 In spoken Chinese, a single syllable is used in many different words, and a Chinese child must cope with having many written characters that represent the same syllable.

 Further complicating the Chinese writing system, the Chinese character is made up of strokes and sub-character components, substantially increasing visual complexity.
 Thus orthographic processing is an important aspect of reading.
 Deficient orthography-to-meaning mapping can lead to reading disability.
 A key strategy in teaching children to read is to have children repeatedly write samples of single characters, thus building the child's awareness of a character's internal structure (orthographic awareness).

 Rapid naming is one of the best single predictors of dyslexia in all languages tested, including both alphabetic and character-based writing systems.
-There is some evidence that the means of deciphering characters differs between logographic and alphabetic writing systems differ in the brain: logographic systems echo map-reading skills.
+There is some evidence that the means of deciphering characters differs between logographic and alphabetic writing systems in the brain: logographic systems echo map-reading skills.